You know how when your foot or hand falls asleep and you don’t notice until the tingling of ‘waking up’ starts? I’m there. I’m breaking out of numb.

 Books gifted me with the courage of heroes, the war of emotions, the catharsis of loss, and the worthiness of battle against evil.
 And if the conflict grew unbearable for me, I could draw on the strengths of the story’s heroes until I had the fortitude to journey onward.

-So I grew up avoiding conflict in real life, suppressing feelings, playing it safe, trying to be someone who fit into any group anywhere.
+So I grew up avoiding conflict in real life, suppressing feelings, playing it safe, trying to be someone who fits into any group anywhere.

 But deep inside the cocoon, some part of me needed expression.
 Words hidden in diaries and journals hesitantly explored feelings.
 Small steps led to bigger steps.
 Short stories.
 Novels.